We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To help prevent an ear infection of any kind, follow these tips:

-- Keep your ears clean by washing them and using a cotton swab carefully.
-Make sure you dry your ears completely after swimming or taking a shower.
+- Make sure you dry your ears completely after swimming or taking a shower.

 - Manage your allergies by avoiding triggers and keeping up with allergy medications.

-- Wash your hands thoroughly, and try to avoid people who have colds or other upper respiratory problems.
+- Wash your hands thoroughly, and try to limit contact with people who have colds or other upper respiratory problems.